ahmed-kaid/sim-tds-encrypted/README.md

 ## Usage

 To run the project, run the `client.py`.
 On line 88 of `client.py`, you can adjust, how many entries of the testing set should be classified.
-This is done, by modifying the `limit` paramter, which defaults to `None`.
+This is done, by modifying the `limit` paramter, which defaults to `20` and can be set to `None`.